 (Pocket-lint) - If you have the right equipment you can make use of Nvidia's powerful AI tech to eliminate pesky background noise from calls, recordings and streams.

-Nvidia has released a new plugin known as Nvidia RTX Voice that works with the company's RTX graphics cards to eliminate annoying and distracting noise that would otherwise be picked up by your microphone.
+In 2020, Nvidia released a plugin known as Nvidia RTX Voice that works with the company's RTX graphics cards to eliminate annoying and distracting noise that would otherwise be picked up by your microphone.
+More recently RTX Voice has been updated to support older Nvidia GeForce GTX, Quadro or TITAN graphics cards.

 - Best microphones for video calling, podcasting and streaming